Brexit sought to 'take back control.' Now Britain is begging Europe for more time.

 The prime minister is perhaps weaker than she's ever been, squeezed by forces across the political spectrum — although mostly from within her own ruling Conservative Party — and with everyone baying for the Brexit outcome they favor most.

-Donald Trump Jr. added to the chorus of criticism late Tuesday, reiterating his father's claims that the prime minister would have succeeded had she listened to President Donald Trump.
+Donald Trump Jr. added to the chorus of criticism late Tuesday, reiterating his father's claims that May would have succeeded had she listened to President Donald Trump.

-"Mrs. May ignored advice from my father, and ultimately, a process that should have taken only a few short months has become a years-long stalemate, leaving the British people in limbo," the president's eldest son wrote in the Britain's Daily Telegraph newspaper.
+"Mrs. May ignored advice from my father, and ultimately, a process that should have taken only a few short months has become a yearslong stalemate, leaving the British people in limbo," the president's eldest son wrote in Britain's Daily Telegraph newspaper.

 Last year, May revealed that Trump had advised her not to negotiate but rather to "sue" the E.U.

-May agreed an exit settlement with the E.U. back in December but she hasn't been able to win the approval of British lawmakers.
-Most Members of Parliament dislike the deal for a variety of reasons and have handed the prime minister two crushing defeats in the House of Commons.
+May agreed to an exit settlement with the E.U. back in December but she hasn't been able to win the approval of British lawmakers.
+Most members of Parliament dislike the deal for a variety of reasons and have handed the prime minister two crushing defeats in the House of Commons.

-It's also not certain that the other 27 countries in the E.U. will approve May's request.
+It's also not certain that the other 27 countries in the E.U. will approve a new deal.

 On Wednesday, European Commission President Jean-Claude Juncker said Europe had done as much as possible to accommodate the U.K., and that the deal already agreed with May would not be renegotiated.